Catholic Recipe: Speculaas or Speculatius VII

 Variations: This recipe makes a fairly mild gingerbread.
 If you like your gingerbread really spicy, you can increase slightly and proportionately the amounts of all the spices.

 This recipe, with a few small additions, can also be used to make Peppernuts.

-If cutting the dough into squares, you might like to sprinkle them with slivered almonds; this is traditional and delicious.
+If cutting the dough into squares, you might like to sprinkle them with slivered almonds which is a traditional and delicious Dutch tradition.